 Notify the COVID Hotline at 262-472-1362 if you test positive for COVID-19 or if you are a close contact of an individual who is positive for COVID-19.
 Follow your medical provider and public health department instructions on isolation or quarantine protocols.

 University Health and Counseling Services will coordinate healthcare response and contact tracing with local health departments.
 UHCS has full authority to request activation of the UW-Whitewater Emergency Operations Center/Unified Command if needed.
-Faculty and teaching academic staff may be required to ensure a class can change modularity to remote/virtual learning as necessary.

 University Housing will provide accommodations in the residence halls for isolation/quarantine of positive cases and close contact individuals.
 Dining Services will coordinate meals as needed.